Arnaldur.be/writing/about/an-n-ball-between-n-balls

 Two of the boxes dimensions maintain their constant height of 44 while the third elongates to disect the remaining eight dimension of the 10D construct.
 It’s length transitions from 4=414 = 4\sqrt{1} up to 484\sqrt{8}, the length of the longest diagonal of an 88 dimensional box.

 Viewing the fully diagonalized construct from the we can see the property it’s known for.
 The red ball reaches outside of the green box.
-Pieces of the red ball are outside the green box.
-This is absurd when considering how enclosed it is in the two and three dimensional versions, and even if it’s mathematically clear that r>2r > 2 when D>9D > 9, the fact is hard to accept.
+I repeat: sections of the red ball are outside the green box.
+This is absurd; considering how enclosed it is in the two and three dimensional versions, and even if it’s mathematically clear that r>2r > 2 when D>9D > 9, the fact is hard to accept.

 Some people have tried to analogize this property to spikiness [1] [2] of the red ball.
 I don’t think the analogy is good.
 A 3D sphere is perfectly circular, no matter how you slice it.
 Similarly, an n-dimensional hyperball, is perfectly spherical from all perspectives.
 It’s ballness just reaches into more hard to grasp dimensions than we’re used to.